-Rather than writing-off a number of these infringements individually under delegated authority, Administration has combined the total list for this financial year period with the total amount exceeding delegation and requiring determination by Council in the interests of transparency.
+Rather than writing-off a number of these infringements under delegated authority, Administration has decided to submit the total list for this financial year period for Council's consideration in the interests of transparency.

 Not applicable.

 The Chief Executive Officer is delegated the power to waive, grant concessions or write off any amount of money owed to the City, pursuant to the Local Government Act 1995, Section 6.12(1).
 Under Council's Register of Delegations, Authorisations and Appointments the power to write-off debts relating to infringements is subject to the debt not exceeding \$270.00.